cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 /* many more actions */

-cy.get('@myElement') // re-queries the DOM as before only if necessary .click()
+cy.get('@myElement') // re-queries the DOM as before (only if necessary) .click()
 ```

-This lets us reuse our DOM queries for faster tests when the element is still in the DOM, and it automatically handles re-querying the DOM for us when it is not in the DOM.
+This lets us reuse our DOM queries for faster tests when the element is still in the DOM, and it automatically handles re-querying the DOM for us when it is not immediately found in the DOM.
 This is particularly helpful when dealing with front-end frameworks that do a lot of re-rendering!

 ## Commands Are Asynchronous